TrueTheKiller/Choose-your-own-adventure-v-0/README.md

 For the first project of semester 2 I've decided to just add another simple question, this time I've decided to use the already existing ans variable, this way it should save some memory by deleting the previously used question answer.
 This should not cause any problems but if it does please report it!
+I've also decided to add a class called Inventory to store the player's inventory, Since there will only ever be 1 player I'm not going to add a player class as I only need to store the information for the player that currently exists which can be done with variables.

-THE INVENTORY COMMAND IS NOT BEING USED YET BUT WILL BE MOST LIKELY WITHIN THE NEXT FEW PROJECTS..Uploading README.md…]()
+THE INVENTORY COMMAND IS NOT BEING USED YET BUT WILL BE MOST LIKELY WITHIN THE NEXT FEW PROJECTS.